-It may seem strange, but having a washing machine is a bit of a novelty for us.
-At our current home in Penticton, we have access to our first personal washing machine in just over six years (!)
-Needless to say, we’ve seen the inside of a lot (a lot!) of laundromats over that time period, while both living and travelling around Canada and Europe.
+Needless to say, we’ve seen the inside of a lot (a lot!) of laundromats over the last few years, while both living and travelling around Canada and Europe.
 This new item of ours, the Scrubba, would have honestly saved us a whole bunch of time and money if we’d had it sooner!
+It is particularly ideal for anyone who lives and travels in a van like we do.

 Back to the washboard